shanplourde/react-hooks-form-util/README.md

 ## Installation

 This is not an NPM package at this time.
-Two install options you have:
+Two install options you can:

 - `npm install --save https://github.com/shanplourde/react-hooks-form-util#master`
 - Copy the source code under `src/components/form` into your project and run with it